 Sailing ships are, to some people, romantic and rustic symbols of adventure and freedom.
-One of the special things about life in the Netherlands is that beautiful old ships, some of them a century old, line canals in the centre of cities in the Netherlands: reminders of the days when life was gallant, and much slower.
+One of the special things about life in the Netherlands is that beautiful old ships, some of them a century old, line canals in the center of cities in the Netherlands.
+These are reminders of the days when life was gallant and much slower.

 Today, many ships that once transported wheat and coal on the inland waterways are considered too small for freight.
-But many have been given a new lease of life and have been converted into Dutch canal homes.
+But many have been given a new lease of life and as Dutch canal homes.

-Most of the barges on the Dutch canals are between 14m and 30m long, and 2.5m and 5m wide, drawing between 0.6m and 1.4m, and those with flat bottoms have significant floor space, making the life on board ideal.
-And, if you fancy sailing your ship, it is possible to travel on inland waterways from the Netherlands through Belgium to the South of France, to Bulgaria, to Russia and down through the Ukraine to the Black and Caspian Seas!
+Most of the barges on the Dutch canals are between 14m and 30m long, and 2.5m and 5m wide, drawing between 0.6m and 1.4m.
+Those with flat bottoms have significant floor space, making the life onboard ideal.
+And, if you fancy sailing your ship, it’s possible to travel on inland waterways from the Netherlands through Belgium to southern France, Bulgaria, Russia, and down through Ukraine to the Black and Caspian Seas!

-Adventure and advantages of living on Dutch canals
+Adventure and advantages of living on a Dutch barge

-Maria and Helen have lived on a ship on a central canal in Amsterdam for three years.
+Maria and Helen have lived on a Dutch barge on a central canal in Amsterdam for three years.

 “We love being outside on the deck and feeding the water birds and watching the tour boats come by.
 I think we enjoy the outdoors a lot more on the boat than we did when in a flat.
-Because we have no neighbours we throw parties and for our friends, our boat has become a sort of natural meeting space,” Helen added.
+Because we have no neighbors we throw parties.
+For our friends, our boat has become a sort of natural meeting space,” Helen added.

-Annelies, who has lived on board for 13 years, also says that the greatest advantage is the privacy she feels on a boat.
+Annelies, who has lived onboard for 13 years, also says that the greatest advantage is the privacy.
 “One of the most enjoyable things about living on a ship is that we are on our own, fully controlled, quiet island in the city.
-When coming home or late in the evening we often sit on the waterside, and it’s very quiet, yet we’re in the centre of town,” she said.
+When coming home or late in the evening we often sit on the waterside.
+It’s very quiet, yet we’re in the center of town,” she said.

 But, Annelies didn’t actually choose to live on a boat.
 “I met my friend and he lived on a boat.
 I knew if I wanted him I would get the boat too.
-But I liked it and it is, of course, a ‘different’ life.
-I like how cosy it is, that you don’t need a lot on the boat and that things need to be very ordered due to the space.
+But I like it and it is, of course, a different life.
+I like how cozy it is, that you don’t need a lot on the boat and that things need to be very ordered due to the space.

 We also have the freedom to make our home the way that we want it.”
-Structurally it is much easier moving walls or changing the layout inside a boat than it is in a house.
-Life on deck, replete with ducks, coots and other boats is also different than apartment living.
+Structurally it is much easier moving walls or changing the layout inside a boat.
+Life on deck, replete with ducks, coots, and other boats is also different than apartment living.

 Disadvantages of living on a Dutch barge?

-It’s not all fun and games though because everyone agreed the one disadvantage is that the ongoing work required on a boat is tremendous and can, at times, be stressful, for example, when the water pipes freeze or windows leak.
-“You have to be into, or at least willing, to do DIY because the roof will need painting, the ropes tightening and the deck and gang plank get very slippery in the winter, and leaves need to be swept away,” said Helen.
+It’s not all fun and games though.
+Everyone agreed the one disadvantage is that the ongoing work necessary on a boat is tremendous.
+It can, at times, be stressful, for example, when the water pipes freeze or windows leak.
+“You have to be into, or at least willing, to do DIY.
+The roof will need painting.
+The ropes tightening.
+The deck and gangplank get very slippery in the winter.
+Leaves need to be swept away,” said Helen.

 “The only disadvantage is the work involved in keeping the boat in a good state,” agreed Annelies who said her husband does a lot of the electric and water work and that they share painting and de-rusting.

 The smaller space also presents some downsides.
-“It’s not a real disadvantage but I miss high ceilings and the ability to hang paintings – wall space is limited in a boat,” Maria said.
-“And I miss light switches,” Helen added, “our boat was wired by the previous owner and there are no main hanging lights because the ceiling is too low, hence no light switches.
+“It’s not a real disadvantage but I miss high ceilings and the ability to hang paintings.
+Wall space is limited in a boat,” Maria said.
+“And I miss light switches,” Helen added.
+“Our boat was wired by the previous owner.
+There are no main hanging lights because the ceiling is too low, hence no light switches.
 We have to scramble in the dark for the table lamps.”

 The mortgage and insurance can be slightly more expensive than a house, but that depends on the individual situation.
 Most think that a boat is a cheaper option and in terms of square metres, it is.
 But there are additional costs for maintenance, taxes and mooring fees.